NewsAppsUMD/first-news-app-umd/docs/index.rst

     $ git add .
     $ git commit -m "Froze my app"
-    $ git push origin master
+    $ git push origin main

 Finally, we will publish these static files to the web using `GitHub's Pages <https://pages.github.com/>`_ feature.
 All it requires is that we create a new branch in our repository called ``gh-pages`` and push our files up to GitHub there.

 .. code-block:: bash

     $ git checkout -b gh-pages # Create the new branch
-    $ git merge master # Pull in all the code from the master branch
+    $ git merge main # Pull in all the code from the master branch
     $ git push origin gh-pages # Push up to GitHub from your new branch

 Now wait a minute or two, then visit ``https://<yourusername>.github.io/first-news-app/build/index.html`` to cross the finish line.